 - Amplify Impact.

 - Champion Innovation.

 - Expand Access.

 - Cultivate Well-Being.

+- Lead by Example.

 Previous Plans

 The Comprehensive Campus Plan is a continuation of Georgia Tech's rich culture of planning and innovation.
 Georgia Tech's 2004 campus plan guided nearly \$2 billion in capital investment over the nearly 20 years since it was instituted.